hharcolezi/LDP_protocols_refined/README.md

 ```

 ## Usage
-1 - Explore the Experiments: Navigate to the experiments Jupyter notebook ``LDP_MSE_ASR.ipynb`` to review and execute the experiments.
+1 - Explore the Experiments:
+	- Navigate to the experiments Jupyter notebook ``LDP_MSE_ASR.ipynb`` to review and execute the experiments.
+	- The ``config.py`` file contains pre-defined settings for experiments, including domain sizes, privacy regimes, and detailed scenarios for analysis (e.g., high-privacy small domains vs. low-privacy large domains).

 2 - Run Custom Protocols: The ``ldp_protocols`` folder contains modular implementations of the LDP protocols.
 Import them into your Python scripts or Jupyter notebooks as needed.
 For example: